 Start low, and go slow: If you’re not used to exercising, it’s better to ease into your new routine.
 This could mean just 5 minutes every other day for some people.
 Make sure your body has had time to adjust before increasing the duration of your walks.
 Fortunately, even a small amount of activity can be valuable.

 Modify activity as needed: As you get into your routine, some OA symptoms may come and go from day to day.
 Instead of stopping altogether, try to modify your activity levels in a way that allows you to keep moving.
 Being active is the most important thing.

 Activities should be joint friendly: It’s important to choose activities that exert the least amount of stress on the joints.
 Walking is a perfect low-impact exercise for people with OA of the knee.
 Try other low-impact activities, like bicycling, elliptical training, swimming, or water aerobics, to mix things up and avoid getting bored.

 Recognize safe places and ways to be active: The purpose of an exercise routine is to keep you healthy, so safety should be of the utmost importance.
 When going for walks or bike rides, make sure the paths or sidewalks are well-lit and free of obstructions.
-If you’re not used to physical activity or don’t feel confident creating your own routine, an exercise class specifically designed for those with OA of the knee can be helpful.
+If you’re not used to physical activity or don’t feel confident creating your own routine, an specifically designed for those with OA of the knee can be helpful.